RusterX16/RusterX16/README.md

 ### Hey !
 Welcome to my GitHub 👋

-- 🔭 Currently student in Computer Sciences
+- 🔭 What's my studies Degree ?
-    - 1 Electrical and IT Degree
+    - 1 Electrical and IT HND
-    - 1 Comptuter Science Degree
+    - 1 Comptuter Science HND
     - 1 Software Engineer Degree (In progress)

 - 👨‍💻 Working as FullStack developer in Paris Mainly with